Oliver Parks: Pilot training

+Aircraft manufacturing and sales

+In conjunction with Parks Air College, around 1929 Parks engaged in aircraft manufacturing, known for the Parks P-1 and Parks P-2, though this was never a very large business.
+These operations were folded into those of Detroit Aircraft Corporation.
+After bankruptcy, the heavier-than-air aircraft manufacturing activities of Detroit Aircraft Corporation were consolidated into Lockheed Aircraft.

 In 1944, Parks conducted a nationwide survey to see what features the potential pool of 70,000 new post-war pilots would want in a personal aircraft.
 When the wartime training program was phased out that year, he went to work for the Engineering and Research Corporation (ERCO).
 He came up with the novel idea to sell the ERCO Ercoupe monoplane in department stores, signing up Marshall Field & Company in June 1945, followed by Macy's, Bamberger's and other stores in the Midwest.
 He himself became the Midwest distributor for eight states.
 Initial sales were encouraging, but the postwar light-aircraft boom did not last, and the Ercoupe was not a commercial success.